-8. Why do you say others goals are grades and job?
+8. Why do you say others’ goals are grades and jobs?

 9. Why entrepreneurship?
-What this change of mind?
+Why this change of mind?
 What inspired you?

-I wanted to become an entrepreneur a while back, but due to the fear of failure, I didn’t give it a try.
+I wanted to become an entrepreneur a while back, but I didn’t give it a try due to the fear of failure.

-Now I have no fear of losing, I just want to give my best.
+Now, I have no fear of losing; I want to give my best.

 When I was working in India, I saw some drawbacks in my work.
-I want to improve myself, express to you in person some of my improvement ideas, as well as other ideas (I really appreciate your valuable suggestions).
+So I want to improve myself and express to you in person some of my improvement ideas and other ideas (I appreciate your valuable suggestions).